Biden reaffirms ‘decisive’ backing for Ukraine as France tries another shot at diplomacy with Putin

 Russia has massed more than 100,000 troops, along with military equipment, near its border with Ukraine, which it attacked in 2014.
 The buildup has pushed the United States and its NATO allies to send ammunition, antitank missiles and military trainers to Kyiv, as well as to threaten Moscow with some of the most punitive sanctions it has ever faced.

 The Kremlin is considering written responses by the United States and NATO to its demands — chief among them that the alliance curtail further expansion and activities in Eastern Europe.
-Russian Foreign Minister Sergei Lavrov said the proposals contained some positive elements, but only on issues of secondary concern to Moscow.
-Putin would respond promptly to the letters, a Kremlin official said, indicating diplomacy could continue.
+Russian Foreign Minister Sergei Lavrov on Thursday said the West’s proposals contained some positive elements, but only on issues of secondary concern to Moscow.
+Putin would respond promptly to the letters, a Kremlin official said the same day, indicating diplomacy could continue.

 Secretary of State Antony Blinken has said the letters, written in coordination with Ukraine, set out a serious diplomatic path forward.
-But the Kremlin may not budge from its desire for a grand bargain, while NATO has said it will maintain an “open-door” policy for potential members.
+But the Kremlin may not budge from its desire for a grand bargain, while NATO has said it will maintain an open-door policy for potential members.

-There was little optimism that Macron’s phone call would make a decisive difference — throughout his five-year term, he has initiated a number of diplomatic initiatives that have so far yielded few results.
-Just this week, four-way talks involving Paris, Berlin, Moscow, and Kyiv ended without a deal, though the parties agreed to resume face-to-face talks in two weeks.
+There was little optimism that Macron’s phone call would make a decisive difference — throughout his five-year term, his diplomatic initiatives have so far yielded few results.
+Just this week, four-way talks involving Paris, Berlin, Moscow and Kyiv ended without a deal, though the parties agreed to resume face-to-face talks in two weeks.

 “You have to place it in a broader context of a president who tries — and often fails — to solve crises,” said Bruno Tertrais, deputy director of France’s Foundation for Strategic Research.